continuedev/continue/docs/docs/setup/configuration.md

 If you require a fully air-gapped setup, you may also want to:

-1. Manually download the latest .vsix file from the [Open VSX Registry](https://open-vsx.org/extension/Continue/continue) rather than the VS Code Marketplace and [install it to VS Code](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-from-a-vsix).
+1. For VS Code, manually download the latest .vsix file from the [Open VSX Registry](https://open-vsx.org/extension/Continue/continue) rather than the VS Code Marketplace and [install it to VS Code](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-from-a-vsix).
+For JetBrains, manually download the .zip file from the [JetBrains Plugin Repository](https://plugins.jetbrains.com/plugin/22707-continue) and [install it to your IDE](https://www.jetbrains.com/help/idea/managing-plugins.html#install_plugin_from_disk).
 2. Open `~/.continue/config.json` and set `"allowAnonymousTelemetry": false`.
 This will stop Continue from attempting requests to PostHog for [anonymous telemetry](../telemetry.md).

 ## Setting up chat models